 IEEE 1588v2 PTP Boundary Clock Overview

 The IEEE 1588v2 standard defines the Precision Time Protocol (PTP), which is used to synchronize clocks throughout a network.
-The standard describes the PTP boundary clock’s hierarchical master/slave architecture for the distribution of time-of-day.
+The standard describes the PTP boundary clock’s hierarchical master/client architecture for the distribution of time-of-day.

 IEEE 1588v2 PTP Boundary Clock

 Starting with Junos OS Release 17.3R1, IEEE 1588v2 boundary clock is supported on QFX10002 switches.
-An IEEE 1588v2 boundary clock has multiple network connections and can act as a source (master) and a destination (slave or client) for synchronization messages.
-It synchronizes itself to a best master clock through a slave port and supports synchronization of remote clock clients to it on master ports.
+An IEEE 1588v2 boundary clock has multiple network connections and can act as a source (master) and a destination (client) for synchronization messages.
+It synchronizes itself to a best master clock through a client port and supports synchronization of remote clock clients to it on master ports.
 Boundary clocks can improve the accuracy of clock synchronization by reducing the number of 1588v2-unaware hops between the master and the client.
 Boundary clocks can also be deployed to deliver better scale because they reduce the number of sessions and the number of packets per second on the master.

 The boundary clock intercepts and processes all PTP messages and passes all other traffic.
-The best master clock algorithm (BMCA) is used by the boundary clock to select the best configured acceptable master clock that a boundary slave port can see.
-To configure a boundary clock, include the boundary statement at the [edit protocols ptp clock-mode] hierarchy level and at least one master with the master statement and at least one slave with the slave statement at the [edit protocols ptp] hierarchy level.
+The best master clock algorithm (BMCA) is used by the boundary clock to select the best configured acceptable master clock that a boundary client port can see.
+To configure a boundary clock, include the boundary statement at the [edit protocols ptp clock-mode] hierarchy level and at least one master with the master statement and at least one client with the slave statement at the [edit protocols ptp] hierarchy level.

 ACX5448 router supports PTP boundary clocks for phase and time synchronization using IEEE-1588 Precision Timing Protocol (PTP).
 The ACX5448 router supports the following features: